 Leather binding: go classy

-Leather binding is the highest quality binding option for your thesis: perfect for major final papers such as dissertations, or your Bachelor’s or Master’s thesis.
+Leather binding is the highest quality binding option for your thesis: perfect for major final research papers such as dissertations, or your Bachelor’s or Master’s thesis.
 Some print shops will let you emboss the cover with your title and institutions logo, or add finishing touches such as a bookmark or corner protectors to make your submission really stand out.

 Thermal binding: go versatile